 Subnetwork system diagram consistency

-Whether the diagram is a subnetwork system diagram or not, the management of its consistency state regarding the network space is slightly different.
+Whether the diagram is a subnetwork system diagram or not, the management of its consistency state is slightly different.

 (1)—Validate topology on an extent that intersects the diagram geographic area.